mattermost/docs/source/install/self-managed-changelog.md

 ### Highlights

-#### Post Forwarding
+#### Message Forwarding
  - You can now easily share messages as permalinks and respective permalink previews via the new [Post Forwarding feature](https://docs.mattermost.com/channels/forward-messages.html).
-Simply select the new **Forward message** option from the **More** section of the message hover actions menu on a given message, choose a desired destination, and optionally add a comment for context.
+Simply select the new **Forward** option from the **More** section of the message hover actions menu on a given message, choose a desired destination, and optionally add a comment for context.

 #### Audit Log v2 (Beta)
  - Added support for new [schema and output log types](https://docs.mattermost.com/comply/audit-log.html).
 Contrary to the previous audit log implementation, all audit log records now have the same schema.